Starbucks' unionized workers plan walkout on "Red Cup Day" this week

 "We are aware that Workers United has publicized a day of action at a small subset of our U.S. stores this week," Starbucks stated in an email.
 The company hopes the union's "priorities will shift to include the shared success of our partners and working to negotiate union contracts for those they represent," Starbucks noted.

-Workers United represents employees at more than 350 of Starbucks' roughly 9,000 U.S. stores.
+Workers United represents thousands of employees at more than 350 of Starbucks' U.S. stores.

 The National Labor Relations Board has issued a slew of complaints against Starbucks, but lacks authority to penalize the company in a meaningful way.
 Starbucks has consistently denied any wrongdoing.